sbkumar1/x9115SHA/Project 8/Readme.md

 ###Iteration 20
 ![root directory] (./images/iteration20.png)

-The results by ranking the three algorithm is displayed below.
+###The results by ranking the three algorithm is displayed below.
 ![root directory] (./images/Rdiv.png)

-For Results from all the iterations please check Results.txt.
+###For results from all the iterations please check Results.txt.

 ## Threats to Validity
 #####1.
 The algorithms have been tested on only one DTLZ7 model.
 To conclude one algorithm is better than other based on results from one model would be incorrect.
 We can try to run algorithm on multiple models and search spaces.